-- 1. Treat all people with respect and in particular remember their right to personal privacy without compromising their safety. - 2.
-Be aware of the signs of abuse and report any allegations or indications of abuse immediately. - 3.
-Listen sympathetically and take what a child or young person tells you seriously. - 4.
-If you have a concern about a child or about an incident, share this concern via the Wellbeing Information Sharing System, or speak directly to a relevant member of the pastoral staff, your line manager or the Wellbeing and Child protection Co-ordinator. - 5.
-Choose the language you use carefully to avoid any chance of misinterpretation. - 6.
-Avoid physical contact with students, unless it is appropriate as part of your responsibilities. - 7.
-If restraint is necessary in order to ensure a child or young person remains safe, this should be at the minimal level possible. - 8.
-Try to minimise the occasions when you are working alone with a child or young person, and always follow the wellbeing and child protection guidelines. - 9.
-Be aware of how your actions may be viewed by others and ensure that your actions are fair, reasonable, proportionate, safe and applied equitably. - 10.
-Ensure that any online communication with children and young people is solely through the school systems. - 11.
-In order to protect your own and the School's reputation, please consider carefully all aspects of your online profile. - 12.
-Report any unwelcome attention or correspondence. - 13.
-Be aware of the law on Breach of Trust any relationship with a child or young person of a sexual nature is a criminal offence. - 14.
-Ensure that all activities you run involving children or young people are appropriately risk assessed. - 15.
-Ensure you read, sign and UNDERSTAND FULLY the Staff Code of Conduct, and this Essential Guidance document.
+- 1. Report any and every concern you have about the safety of a child or young person, or information shared with you that causes concern, immediately. - 2.
+If you have a concern about a child or about an incident, share this concern via the Wellbeing Information Sharing System, or speak directly to a relevant member of the pastoral staff, your line manager or the Wellbeing and Child Protection Co-ordinator. - 3.
+Treat all people with respect and in particular remember their right to personal privacy without compromising their safety. - 4.
+Be aware of the signs of abuse and report any allegations or indications of abuse immediately. - 5.
+Listen sympathetically and take what a child or young person tells you seriously. - 6.
+Choose the language you use carefully to avoid any chance of misinterpretation. - 7.
+Avoid physical contact with students, unless it is appropriate as part of your responsibilities. - 8.
+If restraint is necessary in order to ensure a child or young person remains safe, this should be at the minimal level possible. - 9.
+Try to minimise the occasions when you are working alone with a child or young person, and always follow the wellbeing and child protection guidelines. - 10.
+Be aware of how your actions may be viewed by others and ensure that your actions are fair, reasonable, proportionate, safe and applied equitably. - 11.
+Ensure that any online communication with children and young people is solely through the school systems. - 12.
+In order to protect your own and the School's reputation, please consider carefully all aspects of your online profile. - 13.
+Report any unwelcome attention or correspondence. - 14.
+Be aware of the law on Breach of Trust any relationship with a child or young person of a sexual nature is a criminal offence.
+Police will be informed of any concerns reported that are linked with past or present breach of trust. - 15.
+Ensure that all activities you run involving children or young people are appropriately risk assessed. - Ensure you read, sign and UNDERSTAND FULLY the Staff Code of Conduct, and this Essential Guidance document.

-PLEASE REMEMBER
+REMEMBER!